 We thank you for that.
 And we thank you for the hope that we can have from it.
 Yes, we can have hope that carries us in our grief.

-Lead us to new life through the work of your Holy Spirit on our souls.
-Let the hope work in our hearts in a healing way.
+Please lead us to new life through the work of your Holy Spirit on our souls.
+Let hope work in our hearts in a healing way.
 And if we didn’t have to experience any loss ourselves, we still want to go through our lives with the firm hope of eternity.
 Please help us.

 We thank you for this and want to trust in you, Jesus Christ, the Resurrection, and the Life.
 Amen.